 When the project ends, Yuji comes to the students' goodbye party, along with about 80 other friends they have met.

 Mark Oh explains the gospel message, bringing to reality Aaron's hope of having a large group of people hear the gospel at once.
 In the audience is Aaron's friend Masahiro, a student from the campus where there had never been a ministry before.
-Although Masahiro is not yet a Christian, he may continue to be involved with Campus Crusade.
+Although Masahiro is not yet a Christian, he may continue to be involved with Cru.

 But for Aaron and the rest of the students, time has run out.
 "It's very difficult to leave once the process has started, once you've made a friend," says Aaron, "especially knowing that it often takes a long time for a Japanese person to receive Christ."